-- (i) inpatient care at a hospital, hospice, or residential medical care facility, or - (ii) continuing treatment by a health care provider; or - (iii) for the purpose of leave under 23.6.B, in the case of a member of the Armed Forces, including a member of the National Guard or Reserves, means an injury or illness incurred by the member in line of duty on active duty in the Armed Forces that may render the member medically unfit to perform the duties of the member's office, grade, rank, or rating.
+- (i) inpatient care at a hospital, hospice, or residential medical care facility, or - (ii) continuing treatment by a health care provider. - (iii) For the purposes of leave under 21.6.B., in case of a member of the Armed Forces, including a member of the National Guard or Reserves, means an injury or illness incurred by the member in line of duty on active duty in the Armed Forces that may render the member medically unfit to perform the duties of the member's office, grade, rank or rating.

-Subject to certain conditions, the continuing treatment requirement may be met by a period of incapacity of more than three (3) consecutive calendar days combined with at least two (2) visits to a healthcare provider or one (1) visit resulting in a regimen of continuing treatment; incapacity due to pregnancy; or incapacity due to a chronic, permanent or long-term serious health condition.
+Subject to certain conditions, the continuing treatment requirement may be met by a period of incapacity of more than three (3) consecutive calendar days combined with at least two (2) visits to a health care provider or one (1) visit resulting in a regimen of continuing treatment; incapacity due to pregnancy; or incapacity due to a chronic, permanent or long-term serious health condition.